AGHenderson97/m9c-professional-README-generator/README.md

 ## Usage

-To run this application, navigate to the root directory of the project in your terminal and run the command 'node --experimental index.mjs'.
-You will be prompted with a series of questions about your project.
+To run this application, navigate to the root directory of the project in your terminal and run the command 'node --experimental index.mjs' You will be prompted with a series of questions about your project.

 ## Generated README.
 Files